devdogfish/etpzp-sms/README.md

 - rename "drafts" translation in nav panel to "draft"
 - Think about what to display on different location pages
 - Implement search functionality that queries the database with debounce and loading skeleton
+- Rename username to email throughout the database except in the A.D. functions.

 ## Database